psychemedia/storytelling-notes/press_gang.md

 It was not our intention to say any thing on this unpleasant subject, until the result of the inquiry by the officers of the corps had been made public, had we not been imperiously called upon by the gross misrepresentations of Mr. Cobbett, and his insidious remarks, tending in alarming degree to promote a jealousy between the volunteers of the kingdom and the troops of the line: In this, however, we sincerely hope and trust, the design will be frustrated.
 ```

-On occasionm it seems that personal contacts could also be used to gain release from the press, as is demonstrated in this example involving several young apprentices:
+On occasion, it seems that personal contacts could also be used to gain release from the press, as is demonstrated in this example involving several young apprentices:

 ```{admonition} *The Lord Mayor of London intervenes*, April 1803
 :class: dropdown